ghkhashayar/docs/docs/setting.md

 - [modifyResonse](#modifyresonse)
 - [Model Events](#model-events)

-Setting Controllers using to save website settings. settings controllers working with a group name and list of field that called widget.
+Setting Controllers using to save website settings. settings controllers working with a group name and list of the field that called a widget.

 ## Example
-Let's create a setting controller step by step and use saved settings in somewhere.
+Let's create a setting controller step by step and use saved settings somewhere.
-Our example is a simple setting that holding setting about seo like website title, description, keywords and og:image meta.
+Our example is a simple setting that holding settings about SEO like website title, description, keywords, and og:image meta.

 #### Step 1
-Make sure you migrated sanjab settings table.
+Make sure you migrated the sanjab settings table.
 ```bash
 php artisan migrate
 ```

 #### Step 2
-Make sanjab setting controller.
+Make a sanjab setting controller.
 ```bash
 php artisan sanjab:make:setting SeoSettingController
 ```